Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Number Theory

+I think this is right, no matter where it's placed with zero's on the line:  5 is forever half.

 # Update for Syntaxia

 Sorry for the misdirection, I'm working on the new version of Syntaxia right now, will just be a moment.
 Sorry